mocnik-science/geogrid.js/README.md

 The following publication is related to this plugin and the used DGGS:

-* F.-B. Mocnik: **A Novel Identifier Scheme for the ISEA Aperture 3 Hexagon Discrete Global Grid System.** Cartography and Geographic Information science, 2018, to appear
+* F-B Mocnik: **A Novel Identifier Scheme for the ISEA Aperture 3 Hexagon Discrete Global Grid System.** Cartography and Geographic Information science, 2018, to appear

 ## Related Software